Origin:

 Blood lead levels, even low levels, in children have been associated with adverse health effects ranging from learning impairment and behavioral problems to death.
 Children are more vulnerable to lead poisoning than adults.
 Since children may have higher blood lead levels (BLLs) and not display any specific symptoms, the CDC recommends blood lead testing for young children at risk for lead poisoning.
 Lead screening data are used to identify and monitor temporal and spatial changes in screening Maine children and to develop and support public health policy and legislation related to BLL testing and prevention of childhood lead poisoning.
 These data are also used to monitor progress toward eliminating BLLs ≥ 5 ug/dL.

-The Maine CLPPU receives lead testing results from the Maine HETL and healthcare providers daily.
+The Maine CLPPP receives lead testing results from the Maine HETL and healthcare providers daily.
 These data are then reviewed and assigned a geocode for spatial analysis.
 Data have been de-identified to protect confidentiality.
 Children may have more than one blood lead test drawn in a single calendar year; only one test result per child is included in these data.

 Entity and Attribute Overview:

-This dataset includes the following fields: test year, geographic resolution, age group, number of screening tests, estimated number and percent (with accompanying 95% CI’s) of screening tests ≥ 5 ug/dL, confirmed number of screening tests ≥ 5 ug/dL, unconfirmed number of screening tests ≥ 5 ug/dL.
+This dataset includes the following fields: test year, geographic resolution, age group, insurance status, number of screening tests, estimated number and percent (with accompanying 95% CI’s) of screening tests ≥ 5 ug/dL, confirmed number of screening tests ≥ 5 ug/dL, unconfirmed number of screening tests ≥ 5 ug/dL.

 Data Limitations: